 There are many more places to still explore in Maharashtra.
 So I make a point that every year I go, I visit one at a time 🙂 What I miss the most and every Indian abroad would agree with is food!!
 I definitely miss it the most and always indulge when I am in my country.
 I see so many blogs that have come up recently that give a great idea on where and what to eat when in India.
 FoodmaniacIndia is my favourite and go to guide

 I believe I have enjoyed doing the things and revisiting places I always liked growing up.
-These are my favourite places in and around Maharashtra 🙂 Now that I am back in Seattle, totally nostalgic writing this blog 😦
+These are my favourite places in Maharashtra 🙂 Now that I am back in Seattle, totally nostalgic writing this blog 😦